apache/iceberg/docs/spark-queries.md

 ### Inspecting with DataFrames

-Metadata tables can be loaded in Spark 2.4 or Spark 3 using the DataFrameReader API:
+Metadata tables can be loaded using the DataFrameReader API:

 ```scala
 // named metastore table